JOJ0/discodos/sphinx/source/CONTRIBUTION.md

 `"%HOMEPATH%/python-envs/discodos/Scripts/activate.bat"`

-### macOS or Linux - Install into virtual environment
+### macOS or Linux - Install to virtual environment

 Jump to your homedirectory, clone the repo and change into the cloned repo directory.